This website relates to adult cosmetic surgery and is intended for those aged 18+

 Book a $100 telehealth assessment — No referral needed

-Dr Aaron Griffin, ENT, Head & Neck Surgeon, offers telehealth assessments for patients seeking clarity about their symptoms and next steps.
+Dr Aaron Griffin, ENT, Head & Neck Surgeon, provides telehealth assessments for patients seeking information about their symptoms and whether additional testing or in-person examination may be required.

 What we offer